 The MREL requirements imposed on the Group will require the Group to raise additional funds in order to meet its obligations.
-The Group's MREL target is 28.04 per cent., with MREL eligible issuance expected to be in the range of €3 billion to €5 billion.
+The Group's binding January 2021 MREL target, expressed as a percentage of risk-weighted assets, is 28.04 per cent., with MREL eligible issuance expected to be in the range of $\in$ 3 billion to $\in$ 5 billion.
 The cost of such funding could be higher than that which the Group might otherwise have incurred in circumstances where it was not subject to the relevant MREL requirements.
 The MREL requirements could have an impact on the Group's operations, structure, costs and/or capital/funding requirements.